 - 1. Carefully examine the propeller assembly for looseness, any signs of damage, excessive wear or any other condition that would make the propeller unsafe to operate. - 2.
 Check the leading edge of blades for cracks and debonding. - 3.
 Check the spinner and bulkhead for security, missing screws, damage and cracks.
 Cracks typically originate from the attachment screws. - 4.
 Check for looseness of the bulkhead.
-This could be an indication that the mounting bolts are loose and need to be retightened. after every 25 hours of operation all bolt torques must be checked. - 5.
+This could be an indication that the mounting bolts are loose and need to be retightened.
+After the first 25 hours of operation, all bolt torques must be checked, then every 50 hour interval. - 5.
 Note any indications in the logbook for future reference to determine whether an acceptable condition is getting worse.